Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 The best part about this data is that it represents your actual audience.
 It’s the best source of information for you, if available.
 You can also find similar data about location and language under the “Geo” section in your “Audience” panel.

 Record all this data in a text file or spreadsheet.
-So far, mine would look like this for the new nutrition site:
+So far, ours would look like this for the new nutrition site:

 - Gender: slightly more female than male